george-ct52/george-ct52/README.md

 # 💫 About Me:
 As a highly motivated third-year computer science student , I am committed to pursuing a career in computer science.
 My passion for technology, coupled with my interest in movies, makes me an enthusiastic learner of new technologies.
-I am currently honing my skills in Python programming language and cloud architecture.
+I am currently developing my skills in Backend Development using Django.

 ## 🌐 Socials: